bkichler/samen2021Q4-eks-workshop/content/030_eksctl/launcheks.md

 ```

 Next, use the file you created as the input for the eksctl cluster creation.

-{{% notice info %}}
-We are deliberatly launching at least one Kubernetes version behind the latest available on [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).
-This allows you to perform the [cluster upgrade](https://www.eksworkshop.com/intermediate/320_eks_upgrades/) lab.
-{{% /notice %}}

 ```bash
 eksctl create cluster -f eksworkshop.yaml